In this post, we will cover the use of Excel for financial analysis.

 Importance of Financial Analysis using Excel

-We have split this program in three broad categories:
+We have split this program into three broad categories:

 (1) Data Manipulation & Navigation